shoaibsajid1/Zeppelin/README.md

 ## CONFIG FOR POWER USERS

 > Note: This is madlad stuff.
 This is wild as shit.
 You probably need to be insane to use this.
 It has everything, counters, escalations,  leveling, antiraid, autorole...BUTTONS?!!!
 CONTEXT MENUS.
-Truely a power users dream.
+Truly a power users dream.
 Might as well fire half your mod team.

 <details>
   <summary>Click to view madlad difficulty config!</summary>